 Sometimes parents can feel overwhelmed at the idea of homeschooling their teenagers, especially if they’ve experienced school only in a classroom setting until now.
 However, it’s not only possible, but also highly recommended!

-Just like at any other stage, homeschooling can help your teen build stronger family ties, boost academic skills, combat peer pressure, explore work/service opportunities, and much more.
+Just like at any other stage, homeschooling can help your teen build stronger family ties, boost academic skills, combat negative peer pressure, explore work/service opportunities, and much more.

 Now more than ever, your role as a teacher isn’t to handhold your students, but prepare them for a lifetime of success.
 You’ll likely be balancing a host of things beyond the classroom: e.g. extracurricular activities, driver’s ed, college prep, transcripts, and possibly work or service experience.